 What are Confidence Intervals?

-Different random samples drawn from the same population are liable to produce slightly different ranges.
-If you create numerous random samples and calculate a confidence interval for each sample, a certain proportion of the ranges contain the population parameter.
+Different random samples drawn from the same population are liable to produce slightly different confidence intervals.
+If you collect numerous random samples from the same population and calculate a confidence interval for each sample, a certain proportion of the ranges contain the population parameter.
 That percentage is the confidence level.

 For example, a 95% confidence level indicates that if you draw 20 random samples from the same population, you’d expect 19 of the confidence intervals to include the population value.
 The confidence interval procedure is useful because it produces ranges that usually contain the parameter.

 Use confidence intervals to produce ranges for all types of population parameters.
-The population mean is probably the most common but you can also use these ranges for the standard deviation, proportions, rates of occurrence, regression coefficients, and the differences between populations.
+A confidence interval for a population mean is probably the most common type, but you can also use these ranges for the standard deviation, proportions, rates of occurrence, regression coefficients, and the differences between populations.

 Example of a Confidence Interval